Revlon: Early acquisitions

 In 1957, Revlon acquired Knomark, a shoe-polish company, and sold its shoe-polish line Esquire Shoe Polish in 1969.
 Other acquisitions, such as Ty-D-Bol, the maker of toilet cleansers, and a 27 percent interest in the Schick electric shaver company, were soon discarded.
 Evan Picone, a women's sportswear manufacturer with a price tag of $12 million in 1962, was sold back to one of the original partners four years later for $1 million.
 However, the 1967 acquisition of the U.S. Vitamin and Pharmaceutical Corporation made Revlon a leader in diabetes drugs.

 The company began to market its products overseas at the end of the 1950s.
 By 1962, when Revlon debuted in Japan, there were subsidiaries in France, Italy, Argentina, Mexico, and Asia.
 In Japan Revlon used its basic U.S. advertising and models instead of adapting its advertisements and using Japanese models.
 Sales for 1962 came to $164 million.

-In 1968, Revlon introduced Eterna27, the first cosmetic cream with an estrogen precursor called Progenitin (pregnenolone acetate), and fashion designer fragrance Norman Norell.
-Later Revlon launched Braggi, Pub and Bill Blass for men, and a line of wig maintenance products called Wig Wonder.
+In 1968, Revlon introduced Eterna27, the first cosmetic cream with an estrogen precursor called Progenitin (pregnenolone acetate).
+Later Revlon launched Braggi Pub, Bill Blass for men, and a line of wig maintenance products called Wig Wonder.
 In 1970, Revlon acquired the Mitchum line of deodorants.
 In 1971, Flex shampoo and conditioner were introduced.

-In 1973, Revlon introduced Charlie perfume, aimed at people under 30, promoted by model Shelley Hack, wearing trousers.
+In 1973, Revlon introduced Charlie perfume.
+It was aimed at people under 30 and promoted by model Shelley Hack who was wearing trousers in the advertisements.
+Shelley Hack appeared on Oprah in 2007 to talk about the power of the Charlie advertisements.

 After the introduction of Charlie, Revlon's net sales figures were $506 million in 1973 and $606 million the following year.
-Shelley Hack appeared on Oprah in 2007 to talk about the power of Charlie advertisements.

 Jontue perfume also sold well.
 Revlon also owns the perfume brand Jean Nate.

-The company bought Elizabeth Arden in an $870 million deal in 2016.